Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 }

-The main thing to note is the coordinate system transformation part; the recognized result is the original coordinates of the image; we need to convert it to the actual coordinates of the enclosing ImageView to use it correctly.
+The main thing to note is the coordinate system conversion part; the results recognized are in the original coordinates of the image; we need to convert it to the actual coordinates of the ImageView outside to use it correctly.

-Next, let’s do the main task of today — cropping the correct position of the avatar according to the face position
+Next, let’s focus on today’s highlight - cropping the correct position of the avatar according to the position of the face.

 1